flexmonster/pivot-webpack/README.md

 ```

 ## Step 3: Start the project
 Open `index.js` and replace `XXXX-XXXX-XXXX-XXXX-XXXX` with an actual license key.
-If yu don’t have a license key, [get it here](https://www.flexmonster.com/download-page/).
+If you don’t have a license key, [get it here](https://www.flexmonster.com/download-page/).

 Run in the console: